Microscopic study of the Josephson supercurrent diode effect in Josephson junctions based on two-dimensional electron gas: Discussion of results

-The weak ``kink'' and the afterwards nearly-linear increase of the diode efficiency at smaller $\lambda_\mathrm{XC}$~[features (i) and (ii)] are again related to the qualitatively different CPRs of the individual $ k_y $-channels.
+The weak ``kink'' and the afterwards nearly linear increase of the diode efficiency at smaller $\lambda_\mathrm{XC}$~[features (i) and (ii)] are again related to the qualitatively different CPRs of the individual $ k_y $-channels.
 The slope of the ``kink'' rises with increasing $\lambda_\mathrm{SOC}$; see Fig.~\ref{Fig_Diode_DifferentSOC_ReducedSize}(a).
 As explained before, larger $\lambda_\mathrm{SOC}$ means lower $|k_y^\mathrm{crit.}|$ and the contributions of the $\varphi_0$-shifted modes become more dominant.
-At small magnetic exchange, these $ \varphi_0 $-shifts imprint a nearly-linear $ \lambda_\mathrm{XC} $-dependence on~$ \eta_\mathrm{c} $~\cite{Buzdin2008}.
+At small magnetic exchange, these $ \varphi_0 $-shifts imprint a nearly linear $ \lambda_\mathrm{XC} $-dependence on~$ \eta_\mathrm{c} $~\cite{Buzdin2008}.

 To cover the whole range of junction parameters, Fig.~\ref{Fig_Diode_DifferentSOC_ReducedSize}(b) shows the diode efficiency as a function of both the SOC and magnetic exchange strengths.
 The results confirm our previous observations, covering the maximal $ \eta_\mathrm{c} $-peaks of about~$ 30 \, \% $ diode efficiency and the (possible) sign change of $ \eta_\mathrm{c} $ at elevated SOC.
-Apart from the good qualitative agreement, also the order of magnitude of the Josephson SDE extracted from our theoretical model compares reasonably well with the experimental values~(about~$ 20 \, \% $) measured in Al-gated InAs 2DEG-based junctions~\cite{Baumgartner2022a,Baumgartner2022,Costa2023}.
+Apart from the good qualitative agreement, also the order of magnitude of the Josephson SDE extracted from our theoretical model compares reasonably well with the experimental values~(about~$ 20 \, \% $) measured in Al-gated InAs 2DEG-based junctions~\cite{Baumgartner2022a,Baumgartner2022,Costa2023,*Costa2023NatNano}.